 The Backing Assets are presented on a net basis in the Currency Board Operations.
 Accounts payable for unsettled purchases of securities and redemption of Certificates of Indebtedness are included in "net accounts payable" to offset corresponding investments in the Backing Assets.
-As at 31 December 2018, deductions from the Backing Assets comprised "other liabilities" of HK\$6,184 million (2017: HK\$2 million).
+As at 31 December 2019, there were no "other liabilities" (2018: HK\$6,184 million) deducted from the Backing Assets.

 The Monetary Base is also presented on a net basis.
-As at 31 December 2018, deductions from the Monetary Base comprising "other assets" of HK\$73,912 million (2017: HK\$548 million) consisted of three components:
+As at 31 December 2019, deductions from the Monetary Base comprising "other assets" of HK\$88,020 million (2018: HK\$73,912 million) consisted of three components:

-- As Hong Kong dollar interest rate swaps have been used as a means to manage the cost of issuing Exchange Fund Notes, interest receivable of HK\$10 million (2017: HK\$20 million) and unrealised gains of HK\$337 million (2017: HK\$528 million) on these interest rate swaps are included in "net accounts (receivable)/payable" to reduce the Monetary Base. - When Hong Kong dollar overnight advances secured on EFBN have been made to banks under the Discount Window Operations, the advances of HK\$2,186 million (2017: Nil) are included in "net accounts (receivable)/payable" to reduce the Monetary Base. - EFBN issued on tender date but not yet settled of HK\$71,379 million (2017: Nil) are included in "net accounts (receivable)/payable" to reduce the Monetary Base.
+- As Hong Kong dollar interest rate swaps have been used as a means to manage the cost of issuing Exchange Fund Notes, interest receivable of HK\$5 million (2018: HK\$10 million) and unrealised gains of HK\$431 million (2018: HK\$337 million) on these interest rate swaps are included in "net accounts (receivable)/payable" to reduce the Monetary Base. - When Hong Kong dollar overnight advances secured on EFBN have been made to banks under the Discount Window Operations, the advances of HK\$13,400 million (2018: HK\$2,186 million) are included in "net accounts (receivable)/ payable" to reduce the Monetary Base. - EFBN issued on tender date but not yet settled of HK\$74,184 million (2018: HK\$71,379 million) are included in "net accounts (receivable)/payable" to reduce the Monetary Base.